gavinelliott/blog/src/content/work/tackling-design-debt.md

 - Teams had a shared language and a shared understanding of the problem.
 - Product managers saw design consistency as part of delivery quality.
 - Designers felt supported in surfacing issues early, without pushback.
-- And the design system matured with real-world examples feeding into it—not in isolation.
+- And the design system matured with real-world examples feeding into it, not in isolation.

 Solving design debt was done by making it visible.
 I gave it weight.
 I created the space, language and structure so others could act on it too.